 Interested in seeing how much we can lower your current monthly payments?
 Stop by with your current credit card statements, auto contract or payment books and one of our loan officers can show you the options.

-Learn what makes up your credit score & it’s impact on your ability to borrow.
+We offer: Learn what makes up your credit score & it’s impact on your ability to borrow.

 Every time you complete an application for credit (mortgage, credit card, car loan, etc.), the lender must decide if they will grant you the loan.
 Your credit score plays part in the decision-making process because it reflects your overall credit history.
 In other words, it shows the lender your track record in terms of repaying debt.
 You actually have three credit scores, one for each of the credit bureaus - Experian, TransUnion, and Equifax.
 Each credit bureau maintains a file about your credit history.
 (You can request one free report from each of the credit bureaus per year at www.annualcreditreport.com